sonata-project/SonataBlockBundle/Resources/doc/reference/cache.rst

 .. note::

-    If a `TTL` is set into a block container, the `TTL` value is not applied to the final Response object send to the client.
+    If a `TTL` is set into a block container, the `TTL` value is not applied to the final Response object sent to the client.
-    This can be done by using a different mechanism
+    This can be done by using a different mechanism.

 Final Response TTL computation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``BlockRendered`` stores a global states for the smallest ttl available, there is another service used to store the smallest
+The ``BlockRendered`` stores a global state for the smallest ttl available, there is another service used to store the smallest
 ``ttl`` for the page: ``HttpCacheHandler``.
 Why two services ?
 This has been done to add an extra layer of control.

 The ``HttpCacheHandler::updateMetadata`` is called by the templating helper when the response is retrieved, then an event listener is registered to alter the final Response.